CHAOWEICHIU/composition_with_functional_javascript/README.md

 ## Why and the benefit?

-> :thumbsup: Easy to reason about
+> :thumbsup: Easy To Reason About

 ```javascript